PX4/PX4-user_guide/en/flight_controller/pixhawk_series.md

 -->

-The remainder topic explains a bit more about the series, but is not required reading.
+The rest of this topic explains a bit more about the Pixhawk series, but is not required reading.

 ## Background